raine/telegram-tori-bot/README.md

 # telegram-tori-bot

 Telegram bot created with the intent of making selling stuff on tori.fi as streamlined as possible.
+Putting stuff for sale with this thing is actually a joy.
 Takes advantage of Telegram's photo sending and bot features like Custom Reply Keyboards and Inline Keyboards.

 <video src="https://user-images.githubusercontent.com/11027/161634069-6462e726-bfe6-4340-8bec-1ae41a21ae6c.mp4"></video>